Discover more from DarthCoin’s Bitcoin Guides

 For each payment you are doing, this wallet is using quite high fees, compared with other nodes.
 Yes, somehow they have to cover their expenses and support the dev team.
 Nothing is for free in this world.

-This wallet also have integrated swaps onchain ←→ LN channels, so you could practically use it as a personal swap, you could pay instantly onchain with your LN funds and viceversa.
+This wallet also have integrated swaps onchain ←→ LN channels, so you could practically use it as a personal swap, you could pay instantly onchain with your LN funds and vice versa.

 It is very good option for newbies, that just started with LN and don’t know too much about a node management, but still could have a self custody of their funds.
 Even if you lose your mobile device, you can use the seed words and recover your funds in an Electrum wallet or on another mobile device with Phoenix.